apache/spark/docs/building-with-maven.md

 ## A note about Hadoop version 0.23.x

-For building spark with hadoop 0.23.x and also yarn, you will have to provide a dependency on avro manually.
+For building spark with hadoop 0.23.x and also yarn, you will have to manually add a dependency on avro (org.apache.avro, avro, 1.7.4).